 - analyzes trends, scale the business landscape, keeps contacts with customers and partners, and revisits existing strategies;

 - takes risks – Russen Reynolds Associates survey CEO showed that CDOs are much more likely to be disruptive and determined than other types of executives.

 Most importantly, CDO is a person with a deep IT digital transformation experience.
 It’s someone who has a strong vision of where the company will be in 5 or 10 years and knows what steps to take now to get to that point.
 A good CDO is defined by strong analytical skills, software development expertise, and high-level communication abilities.

 Why digital transformation is necessary

 You perhaps already get it – by performing the digital transformation, the team invests in the company’s future.
 However, there is another deeper perspective.
 Markets and competitors aren’t the only ones who are growing – so does the audience.
 New generations take the lead on the market.
 Millennials are still leading the way, but there are new players as well – Generation Z.

-What does Generation Y and Z expect from companies?
+What do Generation Y and Z expect from companies?

 These generations grew up with technology.
-It’s how they think, choose, and buy.
-For them, if a company isn’t an online leader, it also can’t be called the leader of the market.
+This is the way they think, make their choices, and buy.
+If a company does not conduct business online, it can’t be the leader of the market.
 Their requirements aren’t easy to satisfy – this is a conscious generation that analyzes the values of the brand, wants to have a bigger purpose in everything they do and buy, while still striving for convenience.